 Whichever source you use, you need to be very careful about the quality and skills and character of the person you employ.

-Attendants have to handle many tasks for patients.
+Attendants have to handle many care tasks.
 Here is a tentative list of things to consider:

 - Should read enough to understand instructions, notes, and medicine labels.
 Should write enough to note down readings and important observations.